-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 75 of 2009 (Federal Register of Legislation No. F2009L04046) determined under subsection 196B(3) of the VEA concerning adrenal insufficiency. - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that adrenal insufficiency and death from adrenal insufficiency can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning adrenal insufficiency (Balance of Probabilities) (No. 72 of 2018).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 74 of 2009 (Federal Register of Legislation No. F2009L04045) determined under subsection 196B(2) of the VEA concerning adrenal insufficiency. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that adrenal insufficiency and death from adrenal insufficiency can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning adrenal insufficiency (Reasonable Hypothesis) (No. 71 of 2018).
 This Instrument will in effect replace the repealed Statement of Principles.